Pratiklakhatariya4606/Hello-World/README.md

 This is my first repository

 I am pratik lakhatariya.
-🌱 Currently learning: Third year of BCA At CPICA, SVGU currently working on the software project for final year.
+🌱 Currently learning: Third year of BCA At CPICA, SVGU currently working on the software project for final year.with mainly python or it's libraries.
 🎯 Goals for 2025: Build a Software project for college project.
 📫 Reach me at: plakhatariya4606@gmail.com
 ⚡ Fun fact: I love outdoor or indoor games.